 3. Company meetings and resolutions

-- a) Distinguish between types of meetings: annual and special general meetings and class meetings.
-[1] - b) Explain the procedure for calling such meetings.^[2] - c) Detail the procedure for conducting company meetings.^[1] - d) Distinguish between types of resolutions: ordinary and special.^[2]
+- a) Distinguish between types of meetings: annual general and special general meetings and class meetings.
+[1] - b) Explain the procedure for calling and conducting company meetings.
+[1] - c) Distinguish between different types of resolutions: ordinary, special and written.
+[2]